Dr-Cui-s-2024-summer-FURP/QifengZhong-weekly-report/week2/week2.md

    1. Required data includes: object model masks, camera intrinsics, camera extrinsics (multiple cameras), and point clouds of object models.
    2. Did not find the specific usage of camera extrinsics in the code of PoseCNN project.
 3. **Understanding of project code**
-   1. Currently, I understand about 10% of the project code, but there is room for improvement.
+   1. Currently, Understand about 10% of the project code, but there is room for improvement.
-   2. I would like to mention that key points is to understand include the data reading and preprocessing in the datasets module, particularly the __init__ function and __getitem__ function, as well as the implementation of the train function.
+   2. Would like to mention that key points is to understand include the data reading and preprocessing in the datasets module, particularly the __init__ function and __getitem__ function, as well as the implementation of the __train__ function in __lib/fcn/train__.

 4. **Results**